 Keep alarms clean, and test them weekly.
 Replace alarms immediately if they are not working properly.
 Smoke Alarms that do not work cannot alert you to a fire.
 Keep at least one working fire extinguisher on every floor, and an additional one in the kitchen.
 Have fire escape ladders or other reliable means of escape from an upper floor in case stairs are

 BASIC SAFETY INFORMATION

-- Dangers, Warnings, and Cautions alert you to important operating instructions or to potentially hazardous situations.
-Pay special attention to these items. - This Smoke/CO Alarm is approved for use in single-family residences.
-It is NOT designed for marine or RV use.
+- Dangers, Warnings, and Cautions alert you to important operating instructions or to potentially hazardous situations Pay special attention to these items. - This Smoke/CO Alarm is approved for use in single-family

 ACAUTION!